vngcloud/terraform-provider-vngcloud/docs/resources/vdb_memstore_database.md

 The following arguments are supported:

 - **action** (String, Required):
-    - The action to perform.
+    - The action to perform (start, stop, reboot).
+The initial value when creating the resource should be 'start'.
 This field is required.

 - **backup_auto** (Bool, Required):
     - Indicates if daily automatic backups are enabled.
 This field is required.